 SSTP, which stands for Secure Socket Tunneling Protocol, is owned directly by Microsoft.
 As such, it works mostly on Windows, with functionality on Linux and Android as well.

-SSTP is regarded as among the most secure protocols as it transports traffic through the SSL (Secure Sockets Layer) protocol.
+SSTP is regarded as among the most secure protocols as it transports traffic through the SSL (Secure Sockets Layer).
 It is also less susceptible to blocking by firewalls.

 When to Use SSTP: Use SSTP if you run a Windows computer.

 How to Choose Which VPN Protocol to Use

-So now that you know a little more about the available VPN protocols, let’s dive into how you might want to use them in your day-to-day life:
+So now that you know a little more about the available VPN encryption standards, let’s dive into how you might want to use them in your day-to-day life:

 - For general VPN users or newbies, you can always count on OpenVPN to guarantee anonymity, security, and the ability to access geo-restricted content.

 - If online security, anonymity, and privacy are your top priorities for using a VPN, then OpenVPN, Wireguard or SSTP are the best.
 With these protocols, you won’t ever need to sweat about third parties seeing your IP address, geographic location, and online traffic.
 Remember that SSTP runs best on Windows devices, so if you have a non-Windows device, OpenVPN or Wireguard still provides all the security you need.

 - For those using a VPN primarily for streaming geo-restricted content, such as streaming Disney+ outside the US, try using PPTP or L2TP/IPsec.
-Remember that these protocols offer little to no encryption security.
+Remember that these two offer little to no encryption security.
 So if security isn’t essential, you can use PPTP for streaming content as it is fastest.
 For some added layer of security, use L2TP/IPsec even though it is slower than PPTP.
 Before using these protocols, check streaming performance while using OpenVPN as PPTP and L2TP/IPsec are known to have major security flaws.